Let’s get started.

 Services tailored to your medium & audience.

-I offer uniquely tailored services for your manuscript.
-Whether you’re an inde author, pursuing traditional publication path, or submitting to literary magazines or contests, I’m here to help you refine your story.
+I offer comprehensive, high-quality editing services for your manuscript.
+Whether you’re an inde author, pursuing a traditional publication path, or submitting to literary magazines or contests, I’m here to help you refine your story.

 Get started with book editing services.

-Creative professionals and business owners have unique needs: content that converts while clarifying your brand message and uplifting your reputation.
-We’ll create a custom service together to suit your needs.
+Creative professionals and business owners have specific needs: content that converts while clarifying your brand message and uplifting your reputation.
+We’ll create a custom service package together to suit your needs.

 Explore editing services for professionals.